softwarefactory-project/sf-docs/docs/operator/quickstart.rst

 Sfconfig will automatically update the config repository and create some ready to use slaves so that you can run zuul tests without an OpenStack account.
-Running "nodepool3 list" will show 2 centos-oci slaves.
+Running "nodepool list" will show 2 centos-oci slaves.

 .. _tpci-quickstart: